 When Should I Test for STDs?

-Generally, you should test for sexually transmitted diseases (STD) if you are sexually active.
-Factors that place you at higher risk of sexually transmitted infections (STI) include having multiple partners, engaging in unprotected sex or having a history of STDs.
-Regular testing allows for early detection and treatment, reducing risk of complications and transmission.
-Notwithstanding, common STDs such as chlamydia and gonorrhoea, can be asymptomatic, which emphasises the need for frequent testing.
-Knowing when to test for STDs contributes to maintaining your sexual health and can afford you peace of mind.
+In general, it is advisable to get tested for sexually transmitted diseases (STDs) if you are sexually active.
+Factors that increase your risk of sexually transmitted infections (STIs) include having multiple partners, engaging in unprotected sex, or having a history of STDs.
+Regular testing helps with early detection and treatment, which can reduce the chances of complications and transmission to others.
+It is important to note that common STDs such as chlamydia and gonorrhoea can often be without symptoms.
+This highlights the importance of testing regularly.
+Understanding when to test for STDs helps you maintain your sexual health and can provide peace of mind.

 High-Risk Sexual Behaviours